zachmann/openid-federation-entity-collection/openid-federation-entity-collection-1_0.md

 value is a JSON Object as defined below.
-If the request contains the `entity_type` parameter, the `ui_infos` Object MUST only contain Entity Types that are among the ones requested, with the exception of the `federation_entity` Entity Type, which also MAY appear if not requested.
+If the request contains the `entity_type` parameter, the `ui_infos` Object MUST only contain Entity Types that are among the ones requested, with the exception of the `federation_entity` Entity Type, which MAY also appear if not requested.
 Additional claims MAY be defined and used in conjunction with the following claims:

   - *display_name*: String.
-A human readable name presentable to the End-User.
+A human-readable name of the Entity to be presented to the End-User.
   This Claim MAY be represented in multiple languages and scripts.
 To specify the languages and scripts, BCP47 [@!RFC5646] language tags are added to the Claim name, delimited by a `#` character.
   - *description*: String.
-A human readable, brief description presentable to the End-User.
+A human-readable brief description of this Entity presentable to the End-User.
   This Claim MAY be represented in multiple languages and scripts.
 To specify the languages and scripts, BCP47 [@!RFC5646] language tags are added to the Claim name, delimited by a `#` character.
-  - *keywords*: JSON Array of Strings.
-Specifies a list of search keywords, tags, categories, or labels that apply to this entity.
+  - *keywords*: JSON array with one or more strings representing search keywords, tags, categories, or labels that apply to this Entity.
   - *logo_uri*: String.
 A URL that points to the logo of this Entity.
   - *policy_uri*: String.
 A URL of the documentation of conditions and policies relevant to this Entity.
   - *information_uri*: String.
-A URL of documentation of additional information about this Entity meant to be viewed to the user.
+A URL for documentation of additional information about this Entity viewable by the End-User.

 - **trust_marks**: (OPTIONAL) Array of objects, each representing a Trust Mark,